 We invite your organization to join a statewide coalition supporting the Brent Bill: Brain Health Screening and Safety Act.
 This legislation is named for Officer Brent Simpson who died in 2024 after an undiagnosed brain injury caused profound behavioral and cognitive changes.
+This bill is a "brain first" initiative.

 Brent’s case revealed a critical gap in our system: individuals with sudden behavioral change are often evaluated only for psychiatric causes, even when the underlying issue is brain trauma, neurological, vascular, or inflammatory.
 Brent underwent extensive testing and treatment, yet no provider screened him for brain injury — a condition later confirmed on autopsy.
+Brent’s case is not isolated.
+Research shows:

 Up to 75% of domestic violence survivors have sustained a brain injury.